amd/InfinityHub-CI/hpcg-docker/README.md

 Total  =  1969.5 GFlop/s (14926.3 GB/s)     246.2 GFlop/s per process ( 1865.8 GB/s per process)
 Final  =  1949.0 GFlop/s (14771.6 GB/s)     243.6 GFlop/s per process ( 1846.5 GB/s per process)
 ```
+>Note:
-_NOTE: This is just an example of output format, the values obtained will vary depending on the characteristics of the system._
+>This is just an example of output format, the values obtained will vary depending on the characteristics of the system.